jaumlrc/ProphET/README.md

     --outdir - output directory

-    --grid - Use UGER for BLAST jobs
+    --grid - Use UGER for BLAST jobs (Currently only works in the Broad Institute UGER grid system)

     --help - print this message (Optional)
 ```